xuqi2024/openflexure-microscope/_build/docs/upright_swappable_optics_module.md

 * Place the [carrier jig]{: Class="missing"} on a hard surface with three [5mm diameter stainless steel ball bearings]{: Class="missing"}, each sitting on a hole in the jig.
 * Take an [objective lens carrier]{: Class="missing"} and place it facing down atop the jig, with each ball bearing aligning with its socket on the carrier.
-* Using a [rubber mallet] or similar, gently hammer the back of the [objective lens carrier] such that the ball bearings are evenly seated into their sockets in the carrier.
+* Using a [nylon hammer] or similar, gently hammer the back of the [objective lens carrier] such that the ball bearings are evenly seated into their sockets in the carrier.
 * Turning the carrier over, insert a [5x2mm disc magnet]{: Class="missing"} into each of the remaining holes on the carrier so that they lie flush with the carrier surface.
 <div markdown="1" class="caution-block">
 **Caution**